Lvl100p/tmgm-sdneirf/README.md

 The API tests are located at `friends-mgmt/tests/Feature/FriendsMgmtApiTest.php`.
 The controllers are located at `friends-mgmt/app/Http/Controllers/`.
 The routes are located at `friends-mgmt/routes/api.php`.
+The database schemas are located at `friends-mgmt/database/migrations/`.